dacoloma/Cheatsheets/Command Line.md

 ```

 - Pipe : |

-`|` is a "pipe".
-The `|` takes the standard output of the command on the left, and _pipes_ it as standard input to the command on the right.
+Takes the standard output of the command on the left, and _pipes_ it as standard input to the command on the right.
 You can think of this as "command to command" redirection.
 > OSx : Shift + alt + L

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NDMwMzYwMTIsLTEwNzI2NTUyNzgsMT
+eyJoaXN0b3J5IjpbNTk5OTc0ODE4LC0xMDcyNjU1Mjc4LDE0MT
-QxNDc4NTc4MiwtMTU1MjY2OTM5NCwtNDc4Mjk0ODQzLC0xMzEx
+Q3ODU3ODIsLTE1NTI2NjkzOTQsLTQ3ODI5NDg0MywtMTMxMTAx
-MDE4MzU2XX0=
+ODM1Nl19
 -->